 At busy times, there are return time slips that can be picked up to the right of the attraction entrance, if you’d like to take advantage of the Virtual Line system.

 How does Universal Virtual Line works?

-To use the Virtual Line queue, you can either download the Universal Orlando Resort app to make reservations on there or you can use the kiosks next the Fast and Furious Supercharged as previously mentioned.
+To use the Virtual Line queue, you can either download the Universal Orlando Resort app to make reservations on there or you can use the kiosks next the Fast and Furious Supercharged as previously mentioned when available.

 1st Step – Open the Universal Orlando Resort App